Ultra slow sub-logarithmic diffusion of a sluggish random walker subject to resetting with memory: Generalized moments of the position distribution

-Note that for $\alpha=0$, we then recover the result for the variance derived in Ref.~\cite{BEM2017} with $D=1$.
-Figure \ref{fig:msd} displays $\mu_{r,\alpha}(\alpha+2,t)/[(\alpha+1)(\alpha+2)]$ as a function of $rt$ for several values of $\alpha$, where the moments are obtained from numerical simulations of many trajectories following the model rules, see \ref{app:simul} for a description of the method.
-As predicted by Eq. (\ref{mom_n1.2}), the different curves collapse onto a single function independent of $\alpha$ and following closely $[E_1(rt)+\ln(rt)+\gamma_E]/r$.
+is the variance of the memory-walk with $D=1$ \cite{BEM2017}.
+Figure \ref{fig:msd} displays $\mu_{r,\alpha}(\alpha+2,t)/K_{\alpha}$ as a function of $rt$ for several values of $\alpha$, where the moments are obtained from numerical simulations of many trajectories following the model rules (see \ref{app:simul} for a description of the method).
+As predicted by Eq. (\ref{mom_n1.3}), the different curves collapse onto a single function independent of $\alpha$ and following closely $\mu_{r,0}(2,t)$.

-Finally, let us notice another interesting moment relation in this problem.
+Finally, let us notice another interesting moment relation in this problem, which generalises Eq. (\ref{mom_n1.3}).
 Consider the position distribution $P_{r,0}(x,t)$ for $\alpha=0$ given in Eq. (\ref{a0_sol.2}).
 The Fourier transform of this distribution reads then